-Like camber, the toe is measured in degrees or millimeters.
+Like camber, the toe is measured in degrees or millimetres.
 Usually, the toe or rather a large toe angle affects the accelerated wear of tyres to a greater extent.
-It is believed that the toe angle of five or more millimeters results in worn-out tyres in 1000 km or even less.
+It is believed that the toe angle of five or more millimetres results in worn-out tyres in 1000 km or even less.

 What is a caster angle?

 refers to the angle of a wheel deviation along its longitudinal axis when

 turning with the help of the steering mechanism.
 The caster positively affects

 the vehicle's handling when cornering, and also helps to ensure that the